Fritz Korbach

 Fritz Korbach (18 July 1945 – 14 August 2011) was a German professional football player and manager.
 He was particularly well known in the Netherlands, where he served eleven different teams, including FC Wageningen, FC Zwolle, FC Volendam, FC Twente, SC Cambuur, Go Ahead Eagles, SC Heerenveen, De Graafschap, Heracles Almelo, Sparta Rotterdam (where his management spell famously lasted only two days), Rohda Raalte and Harkemase Boys.

 Playing career

 As a player, Korbach was active for Dutch amateur clubs ZSC Patria and SV Baarn.

-Management career
+Coaching career

 Assistant at FC Utrecht

 In 1970, Korbach was appointed assistant to Bert Jacobs at the newly formed club FC Utrecht.
 Prior to that, he had been co-trainer with the predecessor USV Elinkwijk, as assistant of Evert Mur.

 FC Wageningen

 The football instructor had his first post as manager at the FC Wageningen, At the end of his first season, he led Wageningen in winning the playoffs and securing promotion to the Eredivisie.
 Wageningen's first season ever in the Eredivisie was not successful; the club relegated in 1975.